Today, I want to float the idea of Why community Matters for your health.

 Whether you’re enjoying a quiet meal with your partner, catching up with a girlfriend at your local café or leaning on a mate for support during a particularly tough time, really good friends are the ones who are there for you when you need them most.
 And science shows us that this loyalty can have a profoundly positive impact on our health.

-Close friendships have been linked to benefits in physical, mental, and emotional health.
+Close and supportive connections have been linked to benefits in physical, mental, and emotional health.

 Want an evidence-based understanding of just why this idea of building a strong community of good mates is so important?